Find Schools

 $38,194 Avg Student Debt

-By the time they get their degree, students from this school have racked up an average of $38,194 in student loans.
+On average, students take out $38,194 in loans while pursuing their degree.
 For those students on a 10-year repayment plan, the average payment due each month is around $147.After graduating from UOPX - Hawaii, students go on to jobs where they make an average of $50,454 during the early years of their career.

 $31,337 Average Earnings